sarthakxv/sarthakxv/README.md

 ##### I love building products.

-🌱 Currently learning Next.js, Redux-Saga, Solidity.
+🌱 Currently learning Next.js, Node/Express.js, SQL and Redux-Saga, Solidity.
 Exploring Blockchain.

 ✨ Working on my UI/UX and Creative writing skills.
 I love Designing Interfaces with a great UX.

-📒 Documenting my Journey and learning on my Internet Garden: [Inquisive](https://inquisitive.netlify.app).
+📒 Documenting my Journey and learning on my Internet Garden - [Sarthak Verma](https://sarthakverma.vercel.app)

 🤝 I’m looking to collaborate on Projects that are Challanging and Innovative.